sassoftware/viya4-iac-azure/docs/MULTI-AZ-CONFIG.md

 When the primary zone recovers and you want to failback from replica to original primary:

-> **⚠️ IMPORTANT**: Export policies must remain identical on both volumes.
+> **IMPORTANT**: Export policies must remain identical on both volumes.
 Verify before failback.

 **Option 1: Simple DNS Flip (Quick Failback)**